Kgtech-cmr/KERM-LITE/media/termux.md

 ### What you need to do!

 1. **Cloning the Repository**:
-   - `git clone https://github.com/FXastro/fxop-md`: Clones the repository into the current directory.
+   - `git clone https://github.com/Kgtech-cmr/KERM-LITE`: Clones the repository into the current directory.
-   - `cd fxop-md`: Changes the directory to the cloned repository folder.
+   - `kg kerm-lite`: Changes the directory to the cloned repository folder.

 2. **Create an `.env` File**:
    - `echo 'SESSION_ID="your_session_id_here"' > .env`: Creates a `.env` file with the `SESSION_ID` environment variable.